mtempler/mtempler.github.io/_posts/2026-08-26-scientific-learning.markdown

 \end{align}
 $$
 {% endraw %}
 that fixes how the various momenta (normalized to also be probabilities) must fit together and change in concert.
+See curve below.

 <figure>
   <img src="/images/blog/InteractionSoC.png" alt="Interaction Probabilities" style="max-width: 50%; height: auto; display: block; margin: 0 auto;" />